 The figure are actually enormous so action does need to be taken, it’s estimated 16 million plastic bottles are dumped into the UK environment every day!
 If you do the maths that’s nearly 6 trillion plastic bottles a year, so it’s truly terrifying to think of what the global figure might be.

 Other sectors have similar issues, and there’s some huge environmental concerns in other sectors too.
-Take for example alcoholic drinks, it’s probably no surprise after reading blog posts like this one about Selincro, that we’re drinking more too.
+Take for example alcoholic drinks, it’s probably no surprise after the current year’s event that we’re drinking more too.
 Take for example the process of making the malted barley used in whisky and beer, global production just for this small section requires the energy of all the worlds nuclear power plants produce over two days.
 That’s just for producing malted barley, so you can imagine what the human race’s other energy requirements end up as.

 The alcohol industry has identified this rather than specifically packaging to be a core environmental concern.
 This makes sense, there’s less plastic involved in alcohol consumption, although still significant.
 Nevertheless being able to prioritize makes sense to achieve positive environmental goals.